 For its part, the federal government has been conspicuously and ironically absent.
 Its formal presence at the national event was limited to an information table, which seemed to be primarily giving away little Canadian flag pins and stickers.
 There were also copies of the government's widely criticized official apology to residential school survivors.
 These were printed in cursive typeface on aged-looking paper and rolled up, like treaties.

 On February 18 of this year, a group of former residential school students gathered at the crumbling steps of St. Mike's in Yalis, on the unceded territory of the 'Namgis First Nation.
-They held a healing ceremony employing the very language, culture, and spirituality that staff and government administrators laboured for decades to erase from their minds.
+They held a healing ceremony employing the very language, culture, and spirituality that staff and government administrators labored for decades to erase from their minds.
 They sang and danced, sharing stories and crying.

 Chief Robert Joseph of the Gwawaenuk First Nation described how he arrived at St. Mike's as a six-year-old, carrying only a small suitcase.
 He wouldn't return to his isolated Kingcome Inlet community until he was 19.
 After years of sexual, spiritual, and physical abuse, he returned, in his words, "a broken person."

 The former Executive Director of the Indian Residential School Survivors Society and head of Reconciliation Canada explained why the event was named l'tustolagalis.
 "It means 'Rising Up, Together' in Kwak'wala," he explained.
 "It's a testament to our culture, to our resilience."

 "The other reality is, of course," he added, "that we have many people who have come to join us in this country, and they are never going away.
 Somehow we need to find a way to coexist."